-The principal laws governing the banking sector in Mexico are:
+The principal laws governing the banking sector in Mexico are as follows:

-Although banks are heavily regulated, the most relevant regulations concerning their operations are:
+Although banks are heavily regulated, the most relevant regulations concerning their operations are as follows:

 The principal authorities responsible for supervising banks in Mexico are:

 The organisation and operation of a bank in Mexico requires authorisation from the Commission.
-Prior to granting the authorisation, the Commission must have a favourable opinion of the Central Bank of Mexico for the project.
-The granting of a bank authorisation is a discretionary authority of the Commission and such authorisations are non-transferable.
+Prior to granting the authorisation, the Commission must have a favourable opinion of the Central Bank of Mexico with regards to the project.
+The granting of a bank authorisation is a discretionary authority of the Commission, and such authorisations are non-transferable.